It was down to the Capital this afternoon to catch the National Theatre’s 2018 production of Amadeus.

 What was it like?
 Well, I’m almost lost for words!
 Ann and I have seen gazillions of films, plays, operas in our lives, and this one left a permanent impression on both of us.

-From the imaginative set design, the integration of the orchestra with the actors, the blend of dialogue with extracts from various opera, the sound quality, the seating, the lighting – but most of all from the electric and energetic performance of the two leads: Lucian Msamati (Salieri) and Adam Gillen (Mozart).
+From the imaginative set design, the integration of the orchestra with the actors, the blend of dialogue with extracts from various operas, the sound quality, the seating, the lighting – but most of all from the electric and energetic performance of the two leads: Lucian Msamati (Salieri) and Adam Gillen (Mozart).
 I have never seen a performance where two actors, just by using their acting ability, held the audience (and us two in particular) completely spellbound for the majority of the performance.

 It was electric!